latextemplates/scientific-thesis-template/README.md

 ### Directories

 * [graphics](graphics/) Directory containing the figures.
-  By using PDFLaTeX it is possible to use PDFs, JPGs, PNGs, ...
+  By using LuaLaTex/PDFLaTeX it is possible to use PDFs, JPGs, PNGs, ...
 We recommend to use PDFs to enable smooth scaling.

 ### Files